 One of the most prominent of the Forms, mentioned in many of the platonic dialogues, is ideal Beauty.
 There may not seem to be any obvious parallels with Buddhism here, but the 20th century Western Buddhist teacher Sangharakshita has written about a deep underlying sympathy in this regard between the two traditions.
 He sees the Buddhist path to Nirvana as in some sense a quest for absolute Beauty, and likens the progressive stages of the path to the famous platonic ascent to Beauty as found in the Symposium.
 He draws out those rare passages in the Pali Canon where the Buddha does seem to appreciate sensual beauty, and notes that a lesser known list of spiritual qualities in the Pali Canon includes something called ‘the release known as the beautiful’.
 Much more could be written about this but it must be left for a future essay.

 It should be noted however that Plato himself appeared to abandon the details of his theory of Forms late in his career.
 We have already mentioned the severe objections found in the Parmenides dialogue.
 Nevertheless Parmenides is made to maintain that there must in some sense be a One, a form of Unity, since degrees of integration or unity are undoubtedly to be found in the world.
 In the late Philebus the Forms individually are sidelined in favour of two principles to be found making up ultimate reality: limit and unlimited, or measure and unmeasure, or the finite and the non-finite, or simply order and chaos ( there are many possible translations of the two terms).
 Their mixture is what constitutes our world, and that which does the mixing is the demiurgic Intellect, king Zeus, in Socrates’ mythological language.
 Here we have the precisely articulated universe of descending hypostases, as found in later neoplatonism, in germinal form.
 Limit is the One, the ruler or mixer is Intellect, that which results from the mixture is the ensouled universe, and the unlimited is the primal matter of Plotinus, Philo and other Middle Platonists.
 The focus of this dialogue however it is not a set of cosmic levels but the principles that apply here and now to real things.
-Heat and cold for example are said to be of the unlimited – they can go up and down as far as you like, but in the healthy body they are limited and kept in bounds and in harmony (within about 1 degree as we now know).
+Heat and cold for example are said to be of the unlimited – they can go up and down as far as you like, but in the healthy body they are limited and kept in bounds and in harmony (within less than 1 degree as we now know).
 Likewise with sound which can be high and low, slow and fast, with no particular measure, but in music it is kept within certain patterns and ratios.

 SOCRATES: Whether all this which they call the universe is left to the guidance of unreason and chance medley, or, on the contrary as our fathers have declared ordered and governed by a marvellous intelligence and wisdom?